Features

 Linking growing files

-For an edit 'while ingesting' or 'frame chase' workflow, the XAVC XDCAM Plug-in can link growing files from a Sony XDS device (XDCAM Station) as well as files exported in growing style using the plug-in's XAVC export feature.
-See the AMA File Export chapter about how to export XAVC files in the 'growing' style for editing while ingesting.
+For an edit 'while ingest' or 'frame chase' workflow, the XAVC XDCAM Plug-in is able to link growing files from a Sony XDS device (XDCAM Station) as well as files exported in growing style by means of the plug-in's XAVC export feature.
+See the AMA File Export chapter about how to export XAVC files in 'growing' style' for edit while ingest.

-Growing files from third-party sources may be able to be linked as well if they conform to Sony specifications.
+Growing files from third party source may be able to be linked as well, if they conform to the Sony specifications.

 - Link the growing XAVC or XDCAM file in the same way as described earlier for your version of Media Composer.

-Note that in some versions of Media Composer the Source Browser has issues with linking growing files.
-It may react extremely slowly or even hang upon the attempt to link a growing file or an XDS volume with a growing file.
+In some versions of Media Composer the Source Browser has issues with linking growing files.
+It may react extremely slow or even hangup on the attempt to link a growing file or an XDS volume with a growing file.

 To overcome that, you need to use the legacy link methods as described for Media Composer 8.5 and earlier.

 The legacy Link Dialog is still available under MC 8.6 and later, but it is hidden.
-To make it available persistently select Tools->Console and in the console command line type
+To make it available persistently select Tools → Console and in the consoles command line type ToggleHideLinkMenus and hit Enter.
+(To hide the dialog again repeat the command).

 Proceed as described for Media Composer 8.5 to link the growing files.